SylvainEstebe/predict_intention_action_gap/README.md

-# Data Science Exam - Inequality and Childcare
+# Data Science Project - Inequality and Childcare

 This repository holds the code for the final project for Data Science (S2024).
 This includes data preprocessing, model fitting, and result plotting.